 Three eminent architects have a different vision for the future of Penn Station than what has been proposed in the Pennsylvania Station Area Civic and Land Use Improvement Project (formerly known as Empire Station Complex).
-This week, at a public forum hosted by PAU, ReThink Penn Station, and the Grand Penn Community Alliance, interested New Yorkers can see these three alternative plans for Penn Station and learn more about the current project that has been approved by city officials.
+At a public forum hosted by PAU, ReThink Penn Station, and the Grand Penn Community Alliance, three alternative plans for Penn Station were put forth.

-At the forum, architects Vishaan Chakrabarti of PAU, Richard Wilson Cameron, Lead Architectural Designer and Advisor to ReThinkPennStationNYC.org, and Alexandros Washburn, a principal of DRAW, will present their alternative design ideas for Penn Station.
-Each architect will present detailed visual renderings of their idea for an above-ground station that is centered around the needs of commuters and travelers into and out of New York City.
-The presentations will be followed by a Q&A with a panel of architectural authorities.
+At the forum, architects Vishaan Chakrabarti of PAU, Richard Wilson Cameron, Lead Architectural Designer and Advisor to ReThinkPennStationNYC.org, and Alexandros Washburn, a principal of DRAW, presented their alternative design ideas for Penn Station.
+Each architect showed detailed visual renderings of their idea for an above-ground station that is centered around the needs of commuters and travelers into and out of New York City.

-The forum will also feature a cameo by Untapped New York’s Chief Experience Officer Justin Rivers.
+The forum will also featured a cameo by Untapped New York’s Chief Experience Officer Justin Rivers.
 Justin is featured in a trailer for Untapped New York’s Remnants of Penn Station tour, which he leads.
-You can join his next tour on Sunday, February 12th to uncover what’s left of the original Penn Station.
+Join his next tour to uncover what’s left of the original Penn Station.

 Remnants of Penn Station

-The public forum will be hosted by Sam Turvey, Chairperson, ReThinkPennStationNYC.org.
-Panelists will include the author of “The Late, Great Pennsylvania Station,” Lorraine B. Diehl, former executive director of Franklin D. Roosevelt Four Freedoms Park and a Cooper Union alum, Gina Pollara, New York Magazine, Pulitzer Prize Winner, Justin Davidson, and FAIA, Partner, Ennead Architects, Peter Schubert.
-The architectural panel will be moderated by Cathleen McGuigan, Former Editor-in-Chief, Architectural Record.
+The public forum was hosted by Sam Turvey, Chairperson, ReThinkPennStationNYC.org.
+Panelists included the author of “The Late, Great Pennsylvania Station,” Lorraine B. Diehl, former executive director of Franklin D. Roosevelt Four Freedoms Park and a Cooper Union alum, Gina Pollara, New York Magazine, Pulitzer Prize Winner, Justin Davidson, and FAIA, Partner, Ennead Architects, Peter Schubert.

 The original Empire State Complex plan was revealed in 2016.
 An updated version of this plan was approved by city officials in July 2022.
 The current plan calls for 10 new office towers to be built around Penn Station.
 There are no changes to Madison Square Garden in the current plan.
 In the latest approved plans, Penn Station itself would be renovated to have taller ceilings, more natural light, new entrances, and improved passageways to mitigate commuter traffic.
 A new outdoor plaza would be built with bicycle lanes and seating, but there would be no additional railroad tracks built.